 - e.
 Pilots of turboprop aircraft shall only request offset on departure in order to avoid wake turbulence, and shall not routinely request offset prior to departure. - f.
-Airline maintenance managers are to ensure that their personnel observe the maintenance restrictions set forth in Subsection 6.

-Maintenance Restrictions. - g.
-LAWA's Airfield Operations Section may monitor, if necessary, all maintenance operations, shall stop maintenance operations that are not in compliance with the maintenance restrictions set forth in Subsection 6, and shall stop waived maintenance checks when identified with community complaints. - h.
-The Airfield Operations Section will monitor usage of all airport auxiliary power units (APUs) as set forth in Subsection 6.
-When APU violations are detected, the Bureau will contact a representative from the airline involved to advise them of the violation. - i.
-The Airfield Operations Section shall stop aircraft operationsthat are not in compliance with the Imperial Terminal Procedures set forth in Subsection 7.
+Airline maintenance managers are to ensure their personnel observe the maintenance restrictions set forth in Subsection 6, Maintenance Restrictions. - g.
+LAX Airport Operations may monitor, if necessary, all maintenance operations, shall stop maintenance operations that are not in compliance with the maintenance restrictions set forth in Subsection 6, and shall stop waived maintenance checks when identified with community complaints. - h.
+The LAX Airport Operations will monitor the use of all airport auxiliary power units (APUs) as set forth in Subsection 6.
+When APU violations are detected, LAX Airport Operations will contact a representative from the airline involved to advise them of the violation. - The LAX Airport Operations shall stop aircraft operations that are not in compliance with the Imperial Terminal Procedures set forth in Subsection 7.